LlmKira/Openaibot/README.EN.md

 * Support for content filtering
 * (20221205) Api library changed to an Async library implemented in this repository
 * Dynamic context trimming to prevent overruns
-* Pre enhance support, Web Connection
+* Pre enhance support, Prompt Injection+ Web

 See https://github.com/sudoskys/Openaibot/issues/1